timsayshey/wheelie/readme.md

 ## Compatibility

-Tested on Railo 4, Coldfusion 10, MySQL and MSSQL.
+Tested on Tomcat Railo 4 with MySQL and Coldfusion 10 with MSSQL.

 ## Installation